ronzyfonzy/glowify/README.md

 ## Things that still need/can to be done

 - Add [seeds and migration](http://docs.sequelizejs.com/manual/migrations.html) to sequelize
-- Points editor: enable users to edit how many points is an event worth
 - Security improvements (database and API)
 - ~~Achievements with tags.
 By reaching certain amount of a specific event you can unlock an achievement (commentator, mover, ...)~~
-- Additional actievements (for example count characters that users create by comments and descriptions or count emojis)
+- Additional achievements (for example count characters that users create by comments and descriptions or count emojis)
+- Glowify editors: enable users manipulate the gamification parameters (ranks, achievements)